learn-software-engineering/website/content/programming/intro/numeral-systems/index.en.md

 1. Ifrah, G. (2000). *The Universal History of Numbers*.
 London: Harvill Press.
 2. Tanenbaum, A. (2012). *Structured Computer Organization*.
 New Jersey: Prentice Hall.
-3. Knuth, D. (2007). *The Art of Computer Programming: Seminumerical Algorithms*.
+3. Knuth, D. (2007). *The Art of Computer Programming: SemiNumeral Algorithms*.
 California: Addison-Wesley.

 ---